KevinGreene/utopia/README.md

 First, layout the tiles / take the hex sheets.
 It should be a regular hexagon with side length 6.

 Then, for each hex, draw a power card.
-If it has `Create` as the intent, add the object on the card to the hex.
+Add the object on the card to the hex.

 Then, shuffle all power cards, and all ruler cards.
 Deal four cards of each type to each player.
 Last person to affect the landscape goes first.

 ## Gameplay

+(2 options for play)

+Option 1:
 On your turn, you must play all four cards in your hand.

 To speak, pick two cards.
 Use the intent (verb) of one, and the object (noun) of another.
 This will let you add, remove, or move a cube.